sshahcodes/2fa/README.md

 frustrated with other either "incompatible" or "over-engineered" 2fa-totp packages, porting TOTP generation code from rsc/2fa to implement server side works like charm

-## IT's a WIP!
+### Features:
-- works fine on generating totp url.
+- works fine on generating totp key-uri and QR code.
+- validates TOTP code

 ### To-Do
-- totp validation
+- test, test and test.
 - retry throttling
+- skew to validate one step previous or next code
-- can be more beautifull !
+- can be more beautifull.
+- IT's a WIP!